-My new book, Visual Design Solutions, has been published.
-I was inspired to write this book when I realized there were no visual design books specifically for people in the learning industry, even though we create in highly visual mediums.
+I was inspired to write Visual Design Solutions when I realized there were no graphic design books specifically for people in the learning industry, even though we create in highly visual mediums.
 I also have an undergrad degree in Art Education, so I am keenly interested in this topic.

 During design workshops, I see frustrated, haphazard designers transform into intentional designers as they realize that they can improve their skills by learning the foundation principles of design and applying them in practice.